Data integrity: Logical integrity

 This type of integrity is concerned with the correctness or rationality of a piece of data, given a particular context.
 This includes topics such as referential integrity and entity integrity in a relational database or correctly ignoring impossible sensor data in robotic systems.
 These concerns involve ensuring that the data "makes sense" given its environment.
 Challenges include software bugs, design flaws, and human errors.
 Common methods of ensuring logical integrity include things such as check constraints, foreign key constraints, program assertions, and other run-time sanity checks.

-Physical and logical integrity often share many challenges such as human errors and design flaws, and both must appropriately deal with concurrent requests to record and retrieve data, the latter of which is entirely a subject on its own.
+Both physical and logical integrity often share many common challenges such as human errors and design flaws, and both must appropriately deal with concurrent requests to record and retrieve data, the latter of which is entirely a subject on its own.

 If a data sector only has a logical error, it can be reused by overwriting it with new data.
 In case of a physical error, the affected data sector is permanently unusable.

 Databases

-Data integrity contains guidelines for data retention, specifying or guaranteeing the length of time data can be retained in a particular database (typically a relational database).
+Data integrity contains guidelines for data retention, specifying or guaranteeing the length of time data can be retained in a particular database.
 To achieve data integrity, these rules are consistently and routinely applied to all data entering the system, and any relaxation of enforcement could cause errors in the data.
 Implementing checks on the data as close as possible to the source of input (such as human data entry), causes less erroneous data to enter the system.
 Strict enforcement of data integrity rules results in lower error rates, and time saved troubleshooting and tracing erroneous data and the errors it causes to algorithms.

 Data integrity also includes rules defining the relations a piece of data can have to other pieces of data, such as a Customer record being allowed to link to purchased Products, but not to unrelated data such as Corporate Assets.
 Data integrity often includes checks and correction for invalid data, based on a fixed schema or a predefined set of rules.
 An example being textual data entered where a date-time value is required.
 Rules for data derivation are also applicable, specifying how a data value is derived based on algorithm, contributors and conditions.
 It also specifies the conditions on how the data value could be re-derived.